 Like your regular fruits and vegetables, you should consider “washing” your plants, especially new ones, to avoid pests and diseases.
 When you bring new plants home, consider wiping down the leaves and roots to avoid potential issues/

 Common cures include the clipping of deceased parts, wiping down plant leaves to remove pests and coatings, or spraying with different mixtures as treatment.
 Your treatment method will depend on the issue.
-Check out resources like this one here to find appropriate treatments.
+Here is a great resource for finding appropriate treatments.